Family Objects

 }

 In this example, we define a normal distribution with two parameters: "mu" (mean) and "sigma" (standard deviation).
 The link function for "mu" is the identity, and for "sigma", it is the log function.
-The density function uses the standard dnorm() function from to calculate the normal density.
+The probability density function (pdf()) must accept the following arguments:

 • y: The response variable.